Terence Crawford: Crawford vs. Brook

-On August 25, 2020, Bob Arum revealed that discussions were ongoing for Crawford to face the former IBF welterweight titlist Kell Brook, with November 14, 2020, being the targeted date.
+On August 25, 2020, Bob Arum revealed that discussions were ongoing for Crawford to face the Kell Brook, with November 14, 2020, being the targeted date.
 Crawford's camp first attempted to arrange a fight with Josesito López, who however opted to face Maurice Hooker.
 The fight was officially announced on October 6, 2020, and was held at the MGM Grand Conference Center in Paradise, Nevada.
 Crawford entered the fight as a significant favorite, with most odds-makers having him as a -1439 favorite.

-Crawford won the fight by a fourth-round technical knockout, stopping the former IBF titlist at the 1:14 minute mark.
+Both boxers started slowly in the first round, with only a few jabs exchanged.
+The second round continued at a measured pace, with both landing punches in a tactical, close contest.
+Crawford found more success in the third, using his southpaw stance effectively.
+In the fourth, a powerful right hand dropped Brook as he stumbled backward, using the ropes to stay upright.
+Once the action resumed, Crawford relentlessly attacked, stopping the former IBF titlist at the 1:14 minute mark.
 He out-landed Brook 36 to 26 in total punches landed, and 20 to 12 in power punches landed.
-Brook was leading on the scorecards at the time of the stoppage, with two judges having the fight 29-28 in his favor, while the third judge awarded the same scorecard to Crawford.
+Brook was leading on the scorecards at the time of the stoppage, with two judges having the fight 29–28 in his favor, while the third judge awarded the same scorecard to Crawford.

-The fight, which was broadcast by ESPN, draw an average audience of 2,029,000 viewers and attracted a peak audience of 2,078,000.
+The fight, which was broadcast by ESPN, drew an average audience of 2,029,000 viewers and attracted a peak audience of 2,078,000.
 Crawford earned $3 million for the bout, a 60% split of the purse.